Compact EI-TOFMS for Rapid And Sensitive Gas Analysis - INFORMS

 Current inlets included as standard with the INFORMS include: (1) a Capillary inlet for rapid (<1 second) analysis of inorganic gases and high concentration VOCs, (2) a membrane inlet for increased VOC sensitivity (down to ~50ppb) and inorganic gas detection.
 The instrument can be coupled to a Gas Chromatograph (e.g. PREFICS) as a fast MS GC detector, and for a customised instrument we have also integrated a 16 port multi-position valve for process gas analysis.

 The Mass Spectrometer

-At the heart of the instrument is a time-of-flight mass spectrometer with the well-known virtues of parallel detection, mass accuracy and high transmission (sensitivity).
+At the heart of the instrument is a time-of-flight mass spectrometer with the well-known virtues of parallel detection, mass accuracy, mass resolution (significantly greater than a quadrupole) and high transmission (sensitivity).

 The TOF-MS system used in the compact EI-TOFMS is highly attractive because it offers real-time, high time resolution, high sensitivity detection of all gas species in parallel.
 All masses are collected, preserving the maximum amount of information.

 The fundamental measurement 'unit' of the instrument is a mass spectrum.
 The instrument can generate a single mass spectrum from a duration of a fraction of a second to one of many minutes' duration.

 For short duration experiments (typically up to 20 minutes) it is possible to stream the information of all detected ions to disk, and then 'replay' the data with as fine an experiment time resolution as the user wants (and the counting statistics permit).
 In this mode for instance, it is possible to request full mass spectra at time slices of as little as 100ms.
 Alternatively, one might request the time evolution plot of any species with a time resolution of 100ms.
 This type of functionality is useful for extracting the most information from short-term experiments, and is done using existing GC-MS tools within the GRAMS software package.